theimowski/SAFE-TodoMVC-workshop/README.md

   1. Client - change UI to adapt new feature, observe live changes in browser
   1. Shared - add new Command and Event and implement our Domain logic
   1. Client - add new Msg (triggered from UI) and execute proper Domain Command
-  1. Client - determine what HTTP request should be called for the Command
+  1. Client - call HTTP request for the given Command
   1. Client - trigger the Msg from UI
-  1. Server - add a handler for HTTP request and execute proper Domain Command
+  1. Server - add a handler for HTTP request and execute proper Command

 ## 0. display Todos + add new Todo